MASS MoCA Corporate, Foundation,

 MASS MoCA is an independent 501c(3) whose operations and programming are partly funded through contributions from corporate and foundation partners.
 Except for an initial construction grant from the Commonwealth of Massachusetts, and occasional competitive state and federal grants for specific programs and projects, MASS MoCA is not government funded.*

 *Because of our name, some assume that our core funding comes primarily from the Commonwealth, which is not true—though we do appreciate every bit we do receive from the Massachusetts Cultural Council and other grant-making agencies!

-MASS MoCA’s Corporate Sponsorship Program allows local and national businesses to partner with a world-renowned cultural destination that has been dubbed “the most consistently stimulating museum devoted to contemporary art in New England” by The Boston Globe.
-Corporate sponsors have the opportunity to engage with MASS MoCA’s affluent, highly educated visitors and supporters.
-Our sponsors typically receive logo placement on our website and printed materials, admission passes and complimentary tickets for employees, private group tours, and many other benefits; we also work closely with sponsors on customizing benefits that align with their unique interests and goals.
+MASS MoCA's Corporate Sponsorship Program allows local and national businesses to partner with a world-renowned cultural destination that has been dubbed “the most consistently stimulating museum devoted to contemporary art in New England” by The Boston Globe.
+Corporate sponsors typically receive logo placement on our website and printed materials, admission passes and complimentary tickets for employees, private group tours, and many other benefits.
+We are happy to work with sponsors on customizing benefits that align with their unique interests and goals.

 Special Event Rentals